The FIDE World Chess Championship will take place in the Hotel Potrero de

 8. Will the spectators be seeing "new things" in the way of

-Well, I am pretty sure that all the participants are going to prepare surprises.
+I am sure that the players are trying to present some novelties by developing

 9. Why should spectators not miss this championship?

-10. Name the first things that come into your mind when you think of Argentina.
+10. Name the first things that come in to your mind when you think of

 Source: Press Office of the WCC San Luis 2005